Germany's Next Topmodel: Differences between ANTM and GNTM

-While America's Next Top Model typically starts with 30 semi-finalists who are cut down to a batch of between ten and 16 contestants, Germany's Next Top Model cycle premieres begin with highlights from the auditions of 100 candidates (Cycles 1 and 2) and 120 candidates (Cycle 3), respectively.
+While America's Next Top Model typically starts with 30 semi-finalists who are cut down to a batch of between ten and 16 contestants, Germany's Next Top Model cycle premieres begin with highlights from the auditions of 100 candidates (seasons 1 and 2), 120 candidates (season 3), and 184 candidates (season 20) respectively.

-The panel challenge in front of the judges on America's Next Top Model is almost always replaced by a runway walk in front of the judges on the German show.
+The format of the weekly competitions also differs between the two shows.
+From seasons 11 to 13, the German version introduced a team and battle concept where contestants were divided into competing teams led by judges Thomas Hayo and Michael Michalsky.
+The twelfth German season also introduced the shoot-out, where two or more of the previous week's worst-performing models face an elimination duel during their next photoshoot.
+Furthermore, the panel challenge in front of the judges in the US version is almost always replaced by an elimination runway walk in front of the judges on the German adaptation.

-In the elimination process on America's Next Top Model, host Tyra Banks hands out a photograph to each of the contestants who are safe, in order of merit.
-The bottom two of each episode are called to stand before Banks and are judged individually.
+In the US, the models go on go-sees only once per season, usually right before or after they travel to another country.
+In the German version, these castings happen many times throughout the season at random moments.
+Starting with the fifteenth German season, the show also added go-sees marathons.
+Since the sixteenth German season, the photoshoot or video shoot segment may be replaced entirely by the makeovers, the go-sees marathon, or interview training.
+For episodes that merely focus on the go-sees marathon, the models spend the whole time running to multiple castings back-to-back instead of doing the usual shoot.

-The call-out order plays a significant role in determining the best contestant of the week—a departure from Germany's Next Top Model, where the call-out order does not provide insights into the quality of the contestants' performance, except during the final.
-Moreover, they are called out one by one while the others are waiting in the backstage lobby.
-The US contestants are all present.
-GNTM also starts the finale with three or four contestants left, while in ANTM, the finale starts with two or three contestants left.
+In the elimination process in the US, host Tyra Banks hands out a photograph to each of the contestants who are safe, in order of merit.
+The two worst-performing contestants of each episode are called to stand before Banks and are judged individually.
+This call-out order plays a significant role in determining the best contestant of the week.
+In contrast, the call-out order in Germany does not provide insights into the quality of the contestants' performance, except during the finals.
+Moreover, the German contestants are called out one by one while the others wait in a backstage lobby, whereas the US contestants are all present together.
+The German series also start the finale with between three and six contestants left, while in the US, the finale starts with two or three contestants left.